 The Uruguayans returned to Buenos Aires for the decider against the hosts, only to have the match abandoned due to crowd violence.
 The replay the next day finished goalless, and Uruguay were crowned champions.
 Uruguay’s Black players again received the plaudits, with Gradín in particular ‘a colossus in every sense of the word’ according to El Dia, undoubtedly ‘the best element of the forward quintet’ with his great runs and powerful shots on goal.

 Uruguayans are proud that they were among the first to include black players in their football teams.
-Their inclusion was a reflection of Uruguay’s policies of social justice pushed through under the influence of Jose Batlle y Ordoñez.
-Batlle strongly believed that the ‘masses’ deserved to be included in the national story, and football played a fundamental role.
 The inclusion of Delgado and Gradín was yet another celebration of the progressive, democratic nature of Uruguay, a country exceptional in both its football and its laws.

 Afro-Uruguayan achievements in football, however, didn’t reflect their own place in society.
-By promoting the inclusion of the ‘masses’ through football, the state merely obscured the issue of race.
+By promoting the inclusion of the ‘masses’ through football, Uruguay merely obscured issues of race and national identity.
 The fact that Gradín was nicknamed ‘the black man with the white soul’ shows the extent to which Afro-Uruguayans were absorbed into the national story of a homogeneous, white Uruguay.
-Stripped of their blackness, Afro-Uruguayans could forget the everyday cultural racism that had continuously left them on the margins of society.
+Stripped of their blackness, Afro-Uruguayans were encouraged to forget the everyday cultural racism that had continuously left them on the margins of society.
 Despite starring above all on the football pitch, Afro-Uruguayan footballers maintained the roles of servants and entertainers, rather than citizens.